transentis/bptk_py/README.md

 ## Changelog

+### 1.0.0
+* Removed dependency to JavaScript SD Compiler!
+We programmed a whole new transpiler XMILE --> Python in Python to obtain large performance increases and stability when working with XMILE models

 ### 0.8.9

 * Added new operators for the SD DSL along with in depth documentation that shows how to use the functions: DELAY, EXP, SMOOTH, STEP, TREND.